Naveen Kumar (kabaddi): Season 8

 Naveen played in the first few matches of the tournament and the team won initial games.
 He also became the fastest player to reach 600 points in the history of the league.
-However, he had to walk out in the middle due to an injury.He returned in the latter stage of the tournament.
+However, he had to walk out in the middle due to an injury.
+He returned in the latter stage of the tournament.
 Dabang Delhi won the tournament.
 Naveen won the Most Valuable Player Award as well.

 International career

 Naveen Kumar plays for the Indian national kabaddi team.
 He was a part of the national team at the 13th South-Asian Games, where he played an important role in helping the team win the tournament.
 He scored a Super 10 in the final against Sri Lanka.
+In the Asian Kabaddi Championships 2023 in Busan, he is the key player of a team.
+Naveen performed well in this tournament and helped India take a gold medal.
+He was selected for the Asian Games 2023, which were hosted by China.